🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 You can do saliva tests or a hair sample test.
 Scientifically, as far as I can tell a hair sample doesn’t test for allergies, but for intolerances.
 This is Dr. Dog Mom speaking… please check with your vet if you’re unsure of what test is right for you and to make a treatment plan based on the results.

 Here’s how a hair sample test works.
 For the 5Strands Test you’ll need to pluck out 10-20 strands of your dog’s hair from the root.
-I was a little nervous to do this on Lucy because I thought it would hurt her.
+I was a little nervous about doing this on Lucy because I thought it would hurt her.
 But once I did it, she was totally unphased and didn’t mind it at all.

 It’s very interesting how hair sample testing works!
-It reminds me of t some of the energetic concepts from traditional Chinese medicine.
+It reminds me of the energetic concepts from traditional Chinese medicine.
 Here’s the description from the 5Strands site:

 “Bioresonance works by scanning a hair sample to create a profile of the energies that radiate from a person or pet.
 This is called their energetic blueprint or profile.
 With this created profile, it can now be compared to all of the energetic profiles of all of the other items we test for.”